Trump Wins Second Term as President With Long Coattails; GOP Retakes Senate, While Control of House Is Unclear

 AP/Julia Demaree Nikhinson

-President Trump appears set to return to the White House for the second time in January after winning a stunning victory on Tuesday.
+President Trump is set to return to the White House for the second time in January after winning a stunning victory on Tuesday.
 His strong turnout in rural America and his newfound support among young men of all races helped power him over the finish line.

 Speaking to supporters at a conference hall at West Palm Beach, Florida, early Wednesday morning, Trump declared victory and said Tuesday’s results represented the “greatest political movement of all time.”